Council

 Council Member

 David joined Council in 2015.
-He is the Association's immediate past President.
-David is a former Honorary Treasurer and chair of Finance Steering Group.
-He still serves on Finance Steering Group as well as the Joint Branches Sub-Committee.
-At various intervals over the past 15 years David has been Chair, Treasurer and Secretary of the North East England Branch.
-He became a member of the Association in 2015 and qualified as a Chartered Tax Adviser in 1984.
+He is the Association's Honorary Treasurer, and also a past President.
+He is Chair of Finance Steering Group and also serves on the Joint Branches Sub-Committee.
+At various intervals over the past 15 years David has been Chair, Treasurer, and Secretary of the North East England Branch.
+David became a member of the Association in 2015 and qualified as a Chartered Tax Adviser in 1984.
 He has spent time with all four of the world’s largest accountancy practices and has specialised in taxation in both the SME marketplace and large corporate tax departments.
-He now provides corporation tax administration services to a number of North East businesses.
+David now provides corporation tax administration services to a number of North East businesses.

 Richard Freeman